 To summarize, even with the awful conditions at the factories, working at the factory and the payments were a fair trade as a large amount money was given to the family, and it showed loyalty to the country.
 After examining the reasons, it is clear that by receiving the earnest money and supporting the economics of Japan, the workers ended up with more advantages compared to the costs.
 In conclusion, due to the strong effort of the countless amount people eventually made Japan into one of the greatest and wealthiest countries in the world.

+In the first class of the project, we started with brainstorming our theme of the sculpture and briefly sketching out the design of the chair.
 I was a little behind at the beginning because I made a mistake and focused on the small details rather than the sculpturing.
 However, I think I tried my best and caught up in sculpturing.
 I'm currently in step where I add details and paint the chair.
 In the up coming classes, I have to finish painting the tentacles on the chair and clean up the surroundings of the chair frame.
 I might have to also add more color or details to the castle.
 Until now, I'm proudest of the castle and how it kept the whole theme together.
 I was worried the lighter colors may ruin the theme, but I think it was a good idea to paint the whole chair with a pastel theme.
 I think it might take some time to paint both the tentacles and add the details.
 I'm planning to come in at lunch time and work on the painting to save time for the details.

 After looking at what I achieved for over the last 10 weeks, I felt that time management was the hardest, yet the most important skill.
 During the first few classes, I didn't realize that I had to work on the bigger things, which left me behind.
 But, I feel that I caught up and is making my way through it.
 Some of the changes/differences when comparing the first class and now, I think I made the design more simple and tried not to add too much things.
 I was going to make a figure of the carriage and the horses, but I don't think I had that much of a skill to do so.
 Until now, I stuck on two tentacles, a castle, two towers, and a lizard.
 If I were to choose the most important one, I would choose the castle because without the castle, the chair wouldn't have an exact theme.
-I think the castle actually forms the disney-like feeling to the people that look at it.
+I think the castle actually forms the fairytale-like feeling to the viewers.

 During the last few classes in art, we started a chair sculpture project.
 It basically includes planning, designing and actually creating the plan into a real chair.
 I think designing and sketching out the chair would be easiest, and making the real chair would be the biggest challenge.
 I'm struggling a little with planning out what materials I would use for the obstacles on the chair.
 I planned out several different models with the theme of 'Movies', but haven't chosen the final model yet.
 My top3 ideas are 'City of Stars', 'Corpse Bride', and 'Theaters'.
 They all have a theme taken from a specific movie, which actually would make it harder to create the characters.
 I'm looking forward to making the small details of the chair and making different improvements from my sketch.
 I wanted to do the theme of 'Movies' because I thought it would definitely be eye-catching and more relatable.